KeystoneHQ/Smart-Contract-Metadata-Registry/README.md

     "checkPoints": [] // reserved field optional
 }
 ```
 The “Address” and “metadata” are two required fields.
-The address follows the[EIP 55 address checksum format](https://github.com/ethereum/EIPs/issues/55).
+The address follows the [EIP 55 address checksum format](https://github.com/ethereum/EIPs/issues/55).

-The “metadata” field follows the [contract metadata](https://docs.soliditylang.org/en/v0.8.6/metadata.html) the output field in the metadata are required which should including the abi, userdoc and devdoc three fields.
+The “metadata” field follows the [contract metadata](https://docs.soliditylang.org/en/v0.8.6/metadata.html).The output field in the metadata are required which should including the abi, userdoc and devdoc three fields.

 ```
 {